Switch to a Chinese or Cantonese input source on Mac

 You can also press Option-Control-Space bar to select the next input source in the Input menu, or Control-Space bar to select the previous input source.

-Use the Caps Lock key: If you set an option in Input Sources preferences to change input sources by using the Caps Lock key or a dedicated language switching key (for example, “中 / 英” on Chinese – Pinyin and Chinese – Zhuyin keyboards), press the key to switch to the input source you want to use.
+Use the Caps Lock key: If you set an option in Input Sources settings to change input sources by using the Caps Lock key or a dedicated language switching key (for example, “中 / 英” on Chinese – Pinyin and Chinese – Zhuyin keyboards), press the key to switch to the input source you want to use.

-Use the Fn key or : If you set an option in Keyboard preferences to change input sources by using the Fn key or (if available on the keyboard), press the key to display a list of your input sources, then continue pressing the key until the input source you want to use is selected.
+Use the Fn key or : If you set an option in Keyboard settings to change input sources by using the Fn key or (if available on the keyboard), press the key to display a list of your input sources, then continue pressing the key until the input source you want to use is selected.
 The list disappears automatically.

 Use the Touch Bar: If your Mac has a Touch Bar, and you customized the Control Strip by adding the Input Sources button , the Handwriting button , or both, tap a button, then tap the input source you want to use.
 To learn how to change the Control Strip, see Customize the Touch Bar.